It’s that time of year again.

 You don’t need to do a detox, period, and I’ll get to that, but let’s start here.

 I spent 16 years working as a lifeguard, and have seen people of every shape and size wearing bathing suits.
 People in big bodies, people in small bodies, people in round bodies, people in hairy bodies.
 Alllllll the bodies.
 So I can tell you, with authority, that literally anyone can wear a bathing suit.
 Body + bathing suit = bathing suit body.

 And what’s more, people can wear any kind of bathing suit they please.
 One-piece, two-piece, string bikini, burkini, just put it on.
 Last year I shifted from a bikini to a schmancy pants one piece that I love a lot.
 I had a baby and my body is fundamentally different than it was before, so my old bikini (which was quite old) didn’t feel as comfortable.

 With my changing body has also come a fundamental shift in mindset; a realization that my body is a freaking miracle.
-I grew a human and birthed that human and used my strong and mighty body to keep that human alive.

 And guess what?
 Your body is a freaking miracle too!
 You have strong legs that carry you around, or arms that give hugs, a heart that loves people, and a stomach that digests food to fuel your awesome body and brain.